stevevillardi/Logic.Monitor/README.md

 - **Added additional custom object types**: Updated the list of object types that have a custom output format for easier reading.
 You will see that many objects now display up to 6 values by default but the full response is available when using Select-Object * or referencing the value by name.

+- **Outdated Module Pre-Check**: When connecting to an LM account the module will now attempt to verify that you are running the latest version of the PS Module and warn you if a newer version is available for update.

 - **Get-LMApiToken**: Added -Id as a new parameter to return a specific api token.

 - **Get/Set/Remove-LMDeviceDatasourceInstance**: Update parameter names for device id and device name to $DeviceId and $DeviceName in order to support pipeline processing and standarize parameter naming scheme.